dgillead/budget-2-test/README.md

 # Budgeting Part 2

+Do you remember when we created a budgeting terminal-based program with the capability to save stuff to a CSV?
+We're going to continue building that app out with persisting data to a PostgreSQL database and through using real ActiveRecord.

+If you haven't started the challenge, that's okay!
+Let's start today with your pair.

 ## TODO
 * Allow user to search transactions by date.
 * Allow user to display last N transactions.
 * Figure out how to remove blank ID column from hirb display.
 * Add validations.

-Do you remember when we created a budgeting terminal-based program with the capability to save stuff to a CSV?
-We're going to continue building that app out with persisting data to a PostgreSQL database and through using real ActiveRecord.

-If you haven't started the challenge, that's okay!
-Let's start today with your pair.
+* Allow user to remove transactions.
+* Make it easier for user to exit program.

 ## Backstory
 Your instructor, Jon, has a tough time with managing his money.
 He's been told to create a budget in Excel, but the thought of using spreadsheets makes him very unhappy.
 He's tasked you with creating a terminal based budgeting application so that he can keep track of his expenses.